dydxprotocol/solo/README.md

 ### Markets

 Solo has a Market for each ERC20 token asset it supports.
-Interest Each Market has a specified interes
+Interest Each Market has a specified interest

 ### Interest